 Fortunately for me, I did feel that I was among kindred spirits.
-My family lived in Tasmania, Australia from 1968 to 1974, and this was actually my fifth trip there.
+My family lived in Tasmania, Australia from 1968 to 1974, and this mate" without smiling, and that immediately sets the whole tone.

+Gary Reynolds is director of facilities services at The Colorado College, Colorado Springs, Colorado, and APPA's President-Elect.
+He can be reached at greynolds@coloradocollege.edu. was actually my fifth trip there.
 I immediately felt comfortable, as Australians have a way of making you feel at home with their ever cheerful "G'day mate."
 You can't say "G'day